alizraksi/DepthOfCoveragePerInterval/README.md

   --intervals INTERVALS, -L INTERVALS
                         file containing list of intervals.
-Sorted interval file will be created here ending in .sorted --no_sort             do not sort interval file (default:False) --no_header           depthofcoverage does not contain header line (default:False)
+Sorted interval file will be created here ending in .sorted --summaryCoverageThreshold CT, -ct CT
+                        report the percentage of bases covered to an amount equal to or greater than this number (e.g. % bases >= CT) --no_sort             do not sort interval file (default:False) --no_header           depthofcoverage does not contain header line (default:False)